 Not all information or documentation which solicitors or others involved in the legal sector encounter can immediately be shared with us.
 In some circumstances part of the information which you wish to share with us may be sensitive.
 For example, information given to you in a court or tribunal case is sometimes barred from being used (including being disclosed) for anything other than your case.
 A lot of information in court cases can be disclosed to us but the risks arising from incorrect disclosure are so serious that it is important to be very careful.

 If you have any concerns about the nature of the information in question then it is much safer for you to speak to us or a legal adviser before you send it.
 We cannot give you legal advice but we can try to help you understand where you stand.
 If you are a solicitor you may wish to speak to our Professional Practice team at this point.

-If you know, or suspect, that another regulated person, or their employee, is involved in dishonest or inappropriate actions, contact our reporting concerns line on 0330 0947935 or complete our online form below.
+If you know, or suspect, that another regulated person, or their employee, is involved money laundering or related actions, contact our reporting concerns line on 0330 0947935 or complete our online form below.
 The reporting concerns line is available to all members of the profession, their staff, and members of the public who want to report concerns.

 For all other matters, you can contact us on 0131 2267411.

 Where individuals contact other members of our staff to provide information, those staff members will refer the matter to the staff responsible for answering calls to the reporting concerns line.
 This will ensure that all information is treated consistently.
 Those staff will then distribute the information to the appropriate teams within the Law Society of Scotland.

 This policy applies where intelligence received relates to money laundering and related activities.
 To make a complaint against a Scottish solicitor please contact the Scottish Legal Complaints Commission (SLCC) on 0131 2012130.
 If we receive a complaint against a solicitor, we are duty bound to forward this to the SLCC as per Section 33 of the Legal Profession and Legal Aid (Scotland Act) 2007.